Sage-Bionetworks/portalsDocs/articles/evaluation_queues.md

 {% include note.html content="The name of your evaluation queue MUST be unique, otherwise the queue will not be created." %}

-The example below shows how to create a queue using all of the parameters described:
+The examples below shows how to create a queue and set the quota using all of the parameters in Python, R and the web client:

 ##### Python